gnoblet/gnoblet.github.io/README.md

 - **Home**: Full-width landing page with timeline and project showcase
 - **Projects**: Showcase of projects with filtering options
-- **Blog**: Quarto Blog posts rendered from Quarto documents with search functionality
+- **Blog**: Removed from the main branch; blog content and Quarto files are available on a legacy branch
 - **About Me**: Personal information and professional background

 ## 🖼️ Image Handling